switchboard-xyz/sui/README.md

 **DISCLAIMER: SWITCHBOARD ON-DEMAND FOR SUI IS UNAUDITED.
 USE AT YOUR OWN RISK.**

-# Switchboard On-Demand Integration Guide

-This guide covers the setup and use of Switchboard data feeds within your project, using the `Aggregator` module for updating feeds and integrating `Switchboard` in Move.

 ## Active Deployments

 The Switchboard On-Demand service is currently deployed on the following networks: